-- All objects have a Share Status of Central

-- The schema changes are updated to the databases
+- All objects have a Share Status of Central - The schema changes are updated to the databases

-- All objects compile correctly
+• All objects compile correctly

 If Roundtable finds an object with a Share Status other than Central, use the Objects in Task tool to change the Share Status to Central.
-See the "Changing the Share Status of a Task" section in this chapter.
+See Section 5.4.5, "Changing the Share Status of Objects" [5-16].
 If Roundtable finds an object that does not compile, you must fix the problem before completing the Task.

-- 1. Choose Task→Task Maintenance from the Tabletop menu.
+- 1. Choose Task \rightarrow Task Maintenance from the Tabletop menu.
 The Tasks window appears. - 2.
-Select the Task to complete in the selection list.

-3. Choose the Complete button.
+Select the Task to complete in the selection list. - 3.
+Choose the Complete button.
 The Complete Task dialog box appears.